Brayelin Martínez: 2016

 Playing the World Grand Prix Group II, she won with her national senior team the group gold medal and later lead her senior national team to the Pan-American Cup gold medal in home soil.
 She was awarded tournament's Most Valuable Player and Best Outside Spiker.

 The Dominican Republic claimed the third U23 Pan-American Cup gold medal by winning the 2016 edition held in Peru were Martínez claimed the Most Valuable Player and Best Wing Spiker awards.

 Martínez kept herself in the Italian League when she signed with Unet Yamamay Busto Arsizio, after a season spent with Südtirol Neruda Bolzano, finishing the season as one of the top scorers with 360 points.

 2017

 With Unet Yamamay Busto Arsizio, Martínez won the silver medal in the 2016–17 CEV Cup, when her club lost to the Russian Dynamo Kazan in the finals.

 For the 2017/18 season, she moved to the Italian club Pomì Casalmaggiore.
 She served as Flag bearer for their national representation at the 2017 Bolivarian Games, winning the gold medal over Peru and Colombia.
+In 2019, playing with the Turkish club Aydın Büyükşehir Belediyespor, she settled with the silver medal at the 2018–19 CEV Challenge Cup, when they lost to Italian Saugella Team Monza.

+2023

+She won the 2022/23 Brazilian Superliga Championship with Dentil/Praia Clube when they defeated 3-0 to Gerdau/Minas.
+Later that month, Martínez won the South American Club Championship, when her club defeated 3-2 to fellow Brazilian club Gerdau Minas.
+She was named Most Valuable Player and Best outside spiker.
+After this victory, she said goodbye to Minas, recalling the good times she spent with the clubs and satisfied with the work done in Uberlândia, also promising that Brazil with always be in her heart.